About the Credo Festival

 One day a week, Credo focuses on making meaningful connections with the community.
 Bringing our gift of music to traditionally challenging environments (hospice centers, prisons, hospitals) has been part of Credo’s DNA since our first festival, nearly 30 years ago.

-Credo seeks to make its programs affordable for all though need-based financial aid, and has full-fellowship programs available for advanced players able to serve as counselors.
+Credo seeks to make its programs affordable for all through need-based financial aid, and has full-fellowship programs available for advanced players able to serve as counselors.

 Credo's Curriculum